Four-dimensional operator systems without the lifting property: Main results

-\begin{remark} The existence of a $4$-dimensional operator system without the local lifting property is not new; an example was given by Kavruk \cite{Ka15} of such an operator system (in fact, that operator system is a nuclearity detector and hence cannot have the LP).
+\begin{remark} The existence of a $4$-dimensional operator system without the lifting property is not new; an example was given by Kavruk \cite{Ka15} of such an operator system (in fact, that operator system is a nuclearity detector and hence cannot have the LP).
 Kavruk's operator system is contained in $M_6$, and for $\cH$ infinite-dimensional, there are embeddings of $M_n$ into $\qofh$.
 Indeed, one can write $\cH \simeq \bigoplus_{i=1}^n \cH_i$ as Hilbert spaces, where $\cH_i=\cH$ for all $i$.
 Then take $F_i$ to be the orthogonal projection onto the $i$-th copy of $\cH$, and define $F_{ij}$ to be the partial isometry from $\cH_j$ to $\cH_i$ that sends $h \in \cH_j$ to the same $h$, now regarded in $\cH_i$.
 Then the mapping $E_{ij} \mapsto F_{ij}$ yields an injective $*$-homomorphism $M_n \to \bofh$, that clearly misses $\cK(\cH)$.
 Thus, $M_n$ embeds into $\qofh$.
 Applying this embedding to Kavruk's example yields a $4$-dimensional operator subsystem $\mathcal{S}$ of $\qofh$ without the LP.
 For that operator system, there is a ucp map $\varphi:\mathcal{S} \to \qofh$ with no ucp lift to $\bofh$.
 However, the map is not explicit.
-One can make the map explicit by Proposition \ref{proposition: from ucp to identity map}, at the cost of losing information about the original operator system. \end{remark}
+One can make the map explicit by replacing $\cS$ with $\varphi(\cS)$, at the cost of losing information about the original operator system, since $\varphi$ need not keep track of any of the algebraic properties of a basis for $\cS$. \end{remark}

-Going through the avenue of $\text{Ext}(\cA)$ not being a group means that our non-lifting ucp map on the four-dimensional subsystem of $\cS$ preserves algebraic properties of the generators of $\cA$.
+Going through the approach in this note yields that our non-lifting ucp map on the four-dimensional subsystem of $\cS$ preserves algebraic properties of the generators of $\cA$.

 The nicest family of $C^*$-algebras in this setting are the reduced group $C^*$-algebras of free groups on finitely many generators; i.e., $C_r^*(\mathbb{F}_n)$ where $n \in \bN$ and $n \geq 2$.
 A groundbreaking result of Haagerup and Th\o{}rbjornsen \cite{HT05} shows that $\text{Ext}(C_r^*(\mathbb{F}_n))$ is not a group.
 As a result, the fact that $C_r^*(\mathbb{F}_n)$ fails the local lifting property can be witnessed at the level of $4$-dimensional operator systems (of matrix algebras over $C_r^*(\mathbb{F}_n)$).
 The result on $\text{Ext}(C_r^*(\bF_n))$ was extended to all non-abelian limit groups in \cite{LMH25}.
 A group $G$ is a \textbf{limit group} if it is finitely generated and, for each finite subset $S$ of $G$, there exists a group homomorphism $\Phi: G \to \mathbb{F}$ into a free group $\mathbb{F}$ such that $\Phi_{|S}$ is injective.
 For such groups, the failure of the LLP of the reduced group $C^*$-algebra can be witnessed at the four-dimensional operator system level.